 where the constant $C_{p\alpha}$ depends only on $p$ and $\alpha$.
 If in addition, $A-B\in (\sL_{p,\infty})_0$, then $A^\alpha-B^\alpha$ is actually in $(\sL_{\alpha^{-1}p,\infty})_0$. \end{proposition}

 \begin{remark} The last part in the statement above is the contents of~\cite[Theorem~3]{BKS:IVUZM75}. \end{remark}

-\section{Connes' integration}
+\subsection{Connes' integration}

-One of the main goals of noncommutative geometry~\cite{Co:NCG} is to translate into the Hilbert space formalism of quantum mechanics the main tools of differential geometry.
+One of the main goals of noncommutative geometry~\cite{Co:NCG} is to translate the main tools of differential geometry into the Hilbert space formalism of quantum mechanics.
 In this framework the notion of integral corresponds to positive traces on the weak trace class $\sL_{1,\infty}$.
-Such traces are annihilated by finite rank operators (see, e.g., \cite{LSZ:Book}) and are always continuous (see, e.g.,~ \cite[Remark~2.3]{Po:JMP20}), and so they are annihilated by $(\sL_{1,\infty})_0$.
+Such traces are annihilated by finite-rank operators (see, e.g., \cite{LSZ:Book}) and are always continuous (see, e.g.,~\cite[Remark~2.3]{Po:JMP20}), and so they vanish on $(\sL_{1,\infty})_0$.

 There is a whole zoo of positive traces on $\sL_{1,\infty}$ (see, e.g., \cite{LSZ:Book, LSZ:Survey19} and the references therein).
 One important class of such traces is provided by Dixmier traces $\Tr_\omega:\sL_{1,\infty} \rightarrow \C$ (see~\cite{Di:CRAS66}; see also~\cite{Co:NCG, LSZ:Book, Po:JNCG23}).
-We then say that an operator $A\in \sL_{1,\infty}$ is \emph{measurable} if the value $\Tr_\omega(A)$ does not depend on of the choice of the Dixmier trace.
+We then say that an operator $A\in \sL_{1,\infty}$ is \emph{measurable} if the value $\Tr_\omega(A)$ does not depend on the choice of the Dixmier trace.
 Equivalently (see~\cite{LSZ:Book, Po:JNCG23}), the operator $A$ is measurable if and only if it satisfies the following Tauberian condition,

 Here $(\lambda_j(A))_{j\geq 0}$ is any eigenvalue sequence of $A$ in such a way that